jga9325/apartments-api/README.md

    is provided in the file `postman_collection` in the root of the repository.
 Simply import this as a collection in Postman in order to have access to all the available requests.
 Additionally, complete documentation for all endpoints is listed below.
-7. To view objects in the Postgres database, navigate to `http://localhost:80` to access a running instance of pgAdmin.
+7. To view objects in the PostgreSQL database, navigate to `http://localhost:80` to access a running instance of pgAdmin.
 Directions for logging in are below.

 ## pgAdmin Login